-On February 3, pursuant to Section III.A.15 of Appendix A to Market Rule 1,26 Exelon Generation Company ("Exelon") requested that the FERC authorize recovery of \$1,495,171 of actual fuel costs for Mystic Generating Station Units 8 and 9 ("Mystic 8 and 9") that were not recovered due to market power mitigation applied during the months of October and November 2016, as well as associated regulatory costs (estimated by Exelon to be roughly \$60,000).
+On February 3, pursuant to Section III.A.15 of Appendix A to Market Rule 1, Exelon Generation Company ("Exelon") requested that the FERC authorize recovery of \$1,495,171 of actual fuel costs for Mystic Generating Station Units 8 and 9 ("Mystic 8 and 9") that were not recovered due to market power mitigation applied during the months of October and November 2016, as well as associated regulatory costs (estimated by Exelon to be roughly \$60,000).
 Comments on Exelon's request were due on or before February 24.
 The ISO answered the Exelon request on February 24, requesting that the FERC "reject [Exelon]'s request for additional cost recovery for October 1, 3 and 4, and, to the extent it accepts the remainder of [Exelon]'s Cost Recovery Request, affirm that the amount recovered is justified by the IMM's correct application of the ISO Tariff provisions for calculating cost-based Reference Levels."
-Doc-less interventions were filed by NEPOOL and Direct Energy Business.
-This matter is pending before the FERC.
-If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).
+On March 13, Exelon and NEPGA (which also moved to intervene out-of-time) answered the ISO's February 24 answer.
+Exelon asked that the FERC strike the portions of the IMM's pleading related to issues Exelon is not seeking/contesting -- Exelon's recovery of additional fuel costs incurred under a Shoulder Period Agreement with ENGIE and the IMM's request that the FERC "find that the IMM has properly applied the ISO Tariff in establishing the Reference Levels for the Mystic 8 and 9 units . . . ."
+NEPGA, which also moved to intervene out-of-time, also asked the FERC to deny the IMM's requested Reference Level finding.
+Additional parties to the proceeding include NEPOOL and Direct Energy Business.
+On March 29, the IMM responded to the March 13 Exelon and NEPGA answers.